php-static-analysis/attributes/doc/Mixin.md

 ## Arguments

 The attribute accepts one or more strings which describe the name of the referenced classes.
-The attribute itself does not have a knowledge of which signatures are valid and which are not and this will depend on the implementation for each particular tool.
+The attribute itself does not have a knowledge of which class names are valid and which are not and this will depend on the implementation for each particular tool.

 The arguments need to be unnamed arguments.